Trevor Jackson (performer)

 Trevor Howard Lawrence Jackson (born August 30, 1996) is an American actor and singer.
-He is best known for portraying Aaron Jackson on Freeform series Grown-ish, Kevin Blake on Syfy series Eureka, Kris McDuffy on Disney Channel's television film Let It Shine, and Kevin LaCroix on American Crime.
+He is best known for portraying Aaron Jackson on Freeform series Grown-ish, Kevin Blake on Syfy series Eureka, Kris McDuffy on Disney Channel's television film Let It Shine, Kevin LaCroix on American Crime and Dr. Wes Bryant on the ABC medical drama Grey's Anatomy.

 Other notable appearances include Broadway musical The Lion King, where he played the Young Simba, and television guest star roles on both Cold Case and Harry's Law.
 In 2012, he won the Young Artist Award for Best Performance in a TV Series.
 In 2018, he starred in the crime drama Superfly.

 Early life

 Jackson was born in Indianapolis, Indiana, the younger of two sons of Cam Baxter and Kevin Jackson.
 Although he comes from a family interested in basketball, at age eight he decided that he would rather work in the entertainment industry.
 He honed his talents at local venues, performing both within his hometown and nationally, including a dance routine on Showtime at the Apollo.
 In 2004, the eight-year-old Jackson won the role of Young Simba on the national tour of The Lion King musical, with which he remained.